 Leviticus 12 introduces the guidelines for women who have just given birth.
 We are told that if she has a boy, she is “unclean” for a week, but a girl will keep her unclean for a whole extra weak.
 Whoa, nelly!
 Isn’t this sexist?

 First, the term “unclean” in this context is a slightly altered form of the Hebrew word used in Leviticus 11 describing unclean animals.
 It does not mean the woman is sinfull (and after all, neither were the unclean animals) but that she is not to be present in public worship.
-Part of this waiting period is to allow a new mother time to rest and recover.
-Male children have to be circumcised on the 8th day and must therefore be allowed to leave the home on the seventh day.
-Some have interpreted that there is also a symbolic gesture inherent in the time of private rest.
+Part of this waiting period is certainly to allow a new mother time to rest and recover in a society that had mandatory ceremonies to attend.
+To mandate rest to women having just given birth is care and compassion, not discrimination.
+Another aspect may very well be to keep women from circulating in public after the damaging process of child birth in order to protect them from infection.
+Keep in mind that male children had to be circumcised on the 8th day and must therefore be allowed to leave the home on the seventh day, perhaps influencing the need for the mother to leave the birthing bed after one week in order to attend the circumcision (an important part of Jewish life).
+Some have interpreted that there is also a symbolic gesture inherent in bringing the female child out into public life a full week after the male child.
 God created Adam first and then introduced Eve.
 Perhaps a parallel tradition exists here as it does at traditional Christian weddings (the bride comes last at the climax of the opening ceremony).
 Some have suggested that the physical fragility of women compared to men is being ceremonialized as well.
-In any case, there is no strictly biological reason for this commandment but it certainly is not because of the supposed inferiority of women in the biblical ethos.
+In any case, there is probably a mixture of biological and ceremonial reasons for this commandment but it certainly is not because of the supposed inferiority of women in the biblical ethos.

 Deuteronomy 22:9–11 commands, “Do not plant two kinds of seed in your vineyard; if you do, not only the crops you plant but also the fruit of the vineyard will be defiled.
 Do not plow with an ox and a donkey yoked together.
 Do not wear clothes of wool and linen woven together.”